martinschatz-cz/bia-overview/bia-overview/00_must_know.md

 ## Tools for Reporducibility

- * [**The Turing Way**](https://the-turing-way.netlify.app/welcome) - making reproducible Data Science "too easy not to do", handbook to reproducible, ethical and collaborative data science.
+ * [The Turing Way](https://the-turing-way.netlify.app/welcome) - making reproducible Data Science "too easy not to do", handbook to reproducible, ethical and collaborative data science.
+ * [Zero-to-Binder](https://the-turing-way.netlify.app/communication/binder/zero-to-binder.html) - how to create a Binder project from scratch for Python, Julia or R GitHub repository.

 ## Papers